WillBallentine/Covid-Effect-on-NYC-Taxi/README.md

 ## Methodology

+This project seeks to employ the following feature set to analyze the data:

+- Read in data from .CSV files
+- Use built-in Pandas and custom functions to clean and manipulate the data
+- Use built-in Pandas functions to analyze the data
+- Use Matplotlib, Plotly, and Folium to visualize the data
+- Interpret the data in markdown cells after each section and at the end of the notebook

+#### Data used

 - Taxi Data was taken from the NYC Taxi & Limousine Commission[^1]
 - Covid Data was taken from the CDC [^2]